lambda-dom/weidu_library/weidu_library/docs/libraries/ids.md

 note(s):
 * casing of `id` or `ids` are irrelevant.
-* in the case of non-existent `ids`, WeiDU logs an error.
+* in the case of non-existent `ids` file, WeiDU logs an error.

 `get_ids_from_id INT_VAR id STR_VAR ids RET value`